Aldudes

-It is located in the former province of Lower Navarre.
+It is located in the former province of Lower Navarre in the Basque Country.

-The inhabitants of the commune are known as Aldulais or Aldudar.

 Geography

 Location

 The village Aldudes is part of Le Pays Quint (Kintoa in Basque or Quinto Real in Spanish).
 The commune is an area of pasture belonging to Spain but cultivated by French farmers.

 It is located in the Aldudes valley on the banks of the Nive des Aldudes in the Basque province of Lower Navarre.
 It is on the Spanish border some 20 km southwest of Saint-Jean-Pied-de-Port although it can not be directly accessed from there.

 Access

 Access is by the D948 road from Saint-Etienne-de-Baigorry in the north, which passes through the village then continues south to Urepel.
 The D58 road goes from the village through the length of the commune before continuing to Spain through Urepel commune.
 The Spanish border of Navarre forms the southwestern and northeastern borders of the commune.